-Portions of the registrant's Definitive Proxy Statement for its 2017 Annual Meeting of Stockholders scheduled to be held on May 24, 2017, or the 2017 Proxy Statement, which will be filed with the Securities and Exchange Commission, or SEC, not later than 120 days after December 31, 2016, are incorporated by reference into Part III of this Annual Report on Form 10-K. With the exception of the portions of the 2017 Proxy Statement expressly incorporated into this Annual Report on Form 10-K by reference, such document shall not be deemed filed as part of this Annual Report on Form 10-K.
+Portions of the registrant's Definitive Proxy Statement for its 2017 Annual Meeting of Stockholders scheduled to be held on May 24, 2017, or the 2017 Proxy Statement, which will be filed with the Securities and Exchange Commission, or SEC, not later than 120 days after December 31, 2016, are incorporated by reference into Part III of this Annual Report on Form 10-K. With the exception of the portions of the 2017 Proxy Statement expressly incorporated into this Annual Report on Form 10-K.